Staff Recruitment Guide

 Please use this job description template to aid with writing the job description.

-Once the job description is complete, the position request form should be submitted.
+Once the job description is complete, please visit Highlander Nexus to submit a position request.

 The recruitment and diversity strategy is designed to attract and solicit a highly qualified diverse pool of applicants.
 Before a search commences, the Hiring Manager, in consultation with the Talent Acquisition team, should develop a recruitment strategy.